 A Visual Narrative on Love, Loss, and Communication

-Unsteady Ground is a publication inspired in my personal journey with my father’s decade-long experience with Ataxia, a degenerative neurological condition, this project transforms the complexity of non-verbal communication into an immersive visual narrative.
+Unsteady Ground is a publication inspired in my personal journey with my father’s decade-long experience with Ataxia, a degenerative neurological condition.
+This project transforms the complexity of non-verbal communication into an immersive visual narrative.

 Through typography, materiality, and layout design, it captures the gradual fading of speech and the evolution of communication beyond words.
 It's a study in how design conveys emotion, invite empathy, and give shape to invisible human experiences.